RillistikPete/laravelAPI-rtm/README.md

 #### To sort your search by number of stars (greatest to least):
 Type in your desired input and click "Sort By Stars" button.

-#### Note:
-If you encounter an error, refresh the page and try again.
-The async function may not have been triggered on your click.

 ## Fun Example:
-Type the word "interesting" into the search bar.
+Type into the search bar.
 Click "Sort By Stars" button.
-See the results :)
+See your results :)

-Please contact me for questions: [petegavin.co](http://petegavin.co/)
+Please contact me for questions: [gavinfkp.com](https://gavinfpk.com/)